Introduction

 • Individuals interested in learning life-saving skills

-There are no specific prerequisites for enrolling in the HLTAID011 Provide First Aid course.
+There are no specific prerequisites for enroling in the First Aid training course.
 The course is designed to accommodate beginners and individuals with no prior first aid training, as well as those seeking to refresh their existing knowledge and skills.

 • Qualification minimum of Year 10 Australian equivalent